TeerthaDeb/Jarvis-AI/README.md

    - "Send an email to me"
    - "Exit" or "Quit"

+5. Change Log:

+	#Version Beta : 0.2.1:
+		* User can Type and Speak to command Jarvis
+		* Opens some application using "Open Application function"
+		* Better at playing youtube videos

 ### Contributing

 Contributions are highly encouraged!
 If you have improvements or new features to add, please create an issue or submit a pull request.